 The Company allocates the amount initially recognized in respect of an item of property and equipment to its significant components and depreciates separately each such component, where applicable.
-The estimated residual value and useful lives of property and equipment are reviewed at the end of each reporting period and adjusted if required.
+The estimated useful lives of property and equipment are reviewed at the end of each reporting period and adjusted if required.